mlopes/marco-lopes.com/articles/_posts/2019/2019-08-08-Vim-and-Haskell-in-2019.md

 These plugins use `hindent` and `stylish-haskell` to auto-format the file on save.
 That's it really, they just help you stick to a coding style convention.

-## ale

-NOT NEEDED WE CAN JUST TURN HLINT ON IN THE COC.VIM CONFIG!!!!

 ## hlint-refactor-vim